sagnikc395/gungnir/README.md

 ## gungnir

-An Lisp Interpreter written in Go.
+An Lisp Interpreter written in Python.

 ### Learning Resource